DiegoCortinhas/React_Git/README.md

 # React_Git
-Project to consume GitHub API, where you can search by the name of a user and returning the repositories names of that user.
+Project to consume GitHub API, where you can search by the name of a user and get the repositories names of that user.